mewing0328/CalenDaily/README.md

 ## Demonstration
 ### GIFS
-#### CalenDaily Demo Below: Adding items, deleting items, and colors changing dependent on current hour
+#### CalenDaily Demo Below:
+Demo of adding items, deleting items, and colors changing dependent on current hour.
+Demo of functionality of buttons for saving and clearing all tasks.

 #### CalenDaily Demo Below:
     For this GIF demo, I demonstrate the following: